 Setting up a pipeline for syncing retrospectively

 This section describes how to set up a correct TEMPLATE branch in the case your pipeline was not created with a TEMPLATE branch from the beginning.
-If you created a pipeline with the nf-core create command, you should be all ready to go and can skip this step.
+If you created a pipeline with the nf-core pipelines create command, you should be all ready to go and can skip this step.
 Otherwise proceed with caution.
 It is probably a good idea to make sure you have all your local changes pushed to github and you could even make a local backup clone of your repository before proceeding.

-You should also consider the option to restart your pipeline project by running the nf-core create command and simply copy in the modifications you need into the newly created pipeline.
+You should also consider the option to restart your pipeline project by running the nf-core pipelines create command and simply copy in the modifications you need into the newly created pipeline.

 Step-by-step procedure